mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 #### Pre-requisites

-- The naming must be "Desired Name" + "DbHelper" (ie: SqlServerDbHelper).
+- The naming must be `Desired Name` + `DbHelper` (ie: SqlServerDbHelper).
-- The implementation must be "internal sealed".
+- The implementation must be `internal sealed`.
-- The namespace must be "RepoDb.DbHelpers".
+- The namespace must be `RepoDb.DbHelpers`.
-- The class must be residing inside the "DbHelpers" folder.
+- The class must be residing inside the `DbHelpers` folder.

 > Please see the [folder structuring](/extensibility/folderstructuring) page.